rusi-ns/rusi-ns-web/wp-content/plugins/wd-facebook-feed/readme.txt

 Scroll to Facebook Feed WD widget and assign it to a custom widget position choosing one of the available positions.
 Fill in the details and press Save button.

 Title.
-Provide a title for your Facebook Feed widget.
+Provide a title for your Facebook Feed widgets.
 Feed.
-Select the feed which will be displayed as a widget.
+Select the FB feed which will be displayed as a widget.
 View.
 Choose the display view for the feed.
 Depending on feed this can be blog style, album, masonry and thumbnail view.
 Count.
 Set a constant number of posts which will be displayed with widget.
 Dimensions.
 Choose Facebook Feed widget dimensions.